 Photos Martin Rusch | Words Tamara Rappa

 Over many years, Sarah Jones would contribute her powerful perspective to culture, developing her craft, honing her creative voice, and ultimately, birthing what would become her one-of-a-kind brand with a message.
 Influenced by growing up in Queens, attending the United Nations International School, performing at Nuyorican Poet's Cafe: downtown New York's legendary and important forum for the arts, and more; today, Sarah Jones is a Tony-winning performer, writer, and comedian known for her multi-character, one-person shows, the Broadway hit Bridge + Tunnel and the critically-acclaimed play, Sell/Buy/Date.
 She's given multiple TED Talks, has performed for President and First Lady Obama, and at the World Economic Forum.
 She recently launched social justice-focused, Foment Productions, and recently acted in Broad City, Noah Baumbach's Oscar-winning film Marriage Story, and in Julie Delpy's series for Netflix, On The Verge, as main character, Yasmin.
 Given the much deserved title of "master of the genre” by none other than The New York Times, Sarah just made her exciting debut as film director, with her documentary Sell/Buy/Date, in which she, of course, also stars---as herself, and as a handful of the diverse signature characters she's known for: Lorraine, Noreida, Bella, and Rashid.
 Executive produced by her longtime champion, Meryl Streep, it world premiered at the SXSW Film Festival and is currently available on Prime Video.
 In a delicate symphony of self expression, self exploration, cultural and individual life experience, Sell/Buy/Date, the 'Unorthodoc' documentary, as Jones calls it, dances between deeply honest and organic discussions with those in and around the sex industry, intimate friendships with familiar faces like Ilana Glazer, Rosario Dawson, and Bryan Cranston, the Greek-chorus commentary and comedy of her characters, and a big peek offstage and into Sarah's own personal life and family.
-We sat down with Jones for our Story + Rain Talks podcast, excerpted here, the full conversation releasing soon, to sink into all things Sell/Buy/Date: from the night it went from being performed in her living room, to it's very first audience; the blacklash that turned what would have been a movie into a documentary, how exactly her hybrid film was made, and what her perspective is now, having experienced it all.
+We sat down with Jones for our Story + Rain Talks podcast, excerpted here, to sink into all things Sell/Buy/Date: from the night it went from being performed in her living room, to its very first audience; the backlash that turned what would have been a movie into a documentary, how exactly her hybrid film was made, and what her perspective is now, having experienced it all.

 I saw what I think was maybe the very first performance of Sell/Buy/Date at Hunter College.
 Gloria Steinem was in the house that night.
 Oh my God, yes!
 That's right.
 That was a really special experience and I got to, in front of you and lots of other people, sort of massage this new material.
 I had a lot of dear friends there, and so it felt like this expansion of my living room, where I had been trying it out.
 It was my first since Bridge + Tunnel, and it was challenging subject matter.
 Sell/Buy/Date the play, is set in the future, and it looks at themes of women and sex and power, through the lens of the sex industry today.
 How do we want to experience commerce and how women make choices about how they want to earn a living?
 What is all of that?
 How do we unpack all of that, from many different perspectives?
 There are lots of different perspectives on the topic, and it's so taboo and stigmatized.
 I think it's a core feminist issue: women, and our bodies being commoditized.
 Those stories aren't usually in our own hands, right?
 Whether they're by Woody Allen, or it's Lolita.
 The stories are so fraught.
 We don't talk about them.
 We get slut-shamed if we do.
 Or we shame ourselves.
 I believe there's a direct connection between not being able to talk about all of that in an honest way, and what happens when we let politicians take over and take away our rights to basic healthcare, like abortion.
 I think there's a direct connection between silencing women around our bodies and sexuality.
 So in some ways, part of what's happened since you saw it back then is, it got to go on this ride.
 I performed it all over the country, and got lots of beautiful feedback from people who have lots of opinions.
 Some people think it's disempowering, and some people are very empowered by it.
 When it was announced that there was going to be a film inspired by the play, we had this massive backlash.
 People attacked me, saying that I don't have the right to tell the story.
 I don't want to give too much away, because it's all in the film, but I ended up making it in spite of some really challenging pushback, and I'm so glad I did.
 Because now, a lot of those same people are like, 'Oops, we didn't realize what you were going to do.
 We didn't realize that you were actually trying to be respectful with this dialogue.’